nhandam/Multilevel-Wasserstein-Means/README.md

 python setup.py build_ext --inplace
 ```

-It implemets Algorithm 3 of Cuturi, which is the main computational routine.
+It implements Algorithm 3 of Cuturi, which is the main computational routine.

 algos_cuturi.py Implements Algorithm 1 and Algorithm 2 of Cuturi